jbtippelt/ActiveMQ-Spring-Test/README.md

 Simple test project to show how to queue objects in ActiveMQ (no-in-memory) with Spring.
 Also implemented a request-reply-functionality with temp-queues.

+I wrote an article about this project: http://jboka.de/2018/06/14/my-way-with-activemq.html

 ## Getting Started

 * Start ActiveMQ.
 The fastest way is probably as docker container: